 If you’re an NBA fan and don’t know about Victor Wembanyama yet, it’s about time you learn.
-The French phenom is being touted as the most tantalizing NBA draft prospect since LeBron James, and he might be even better than James was at his age.
+The French phenom has been touted as the most tantalizing NBA draft prospect since LeBron James, and he might be even better than King James was at his age.

 We’ve seen the “generational” tag placed on a handful of NBA draft prospects this century.
 It all started with LeBron in 2003, then came Anthony Davis and Zion Williamson years later.
 Considering all three superstars are currently playing in the same generation, it didn’t make much sense to call them all generational draft prospects, but I digress.